As noted before --in 9.1.3-- property is an active,

 a prerequisite for being moral.

-Equality (both present- and non-present-regarding) is only
+Equality (both present- and non-present-regarding) is merely one aspect

-one aspect of an adequate normative doctrine.
+of an adequate normative doctrine.
 Another important

 aspect is, whether people who have the extrinsic property right